Greatjon Umber by amok©

 - See also: Images of Jon Umber (Greatjon)

-Jon is a large man, nearly seven feet tall.
-He is heavily muscled and is a formidable warrior.
-Ser Jaime Lannister regards him as one of the strongest living men in Westeros when thinking of who could match him in a fight.
+Jon is a large man, nearly seven feet tall and twice as wide as Hodor.
+He is heavily muscled and is a formidable warrior with fists as large as hams.
+Jaime Lannister regards him as one of the strongest living men in Westeros when thinking of who could match him in a fight.

 A Game of Thrones